 Although Henry VIII had a great many things built at Hampton Court Palace (wine fountain, anyone?), a rose garden wasn't one of them.
 Instead, the rose garden is a fairly recent addition, in an area previously used as a kitchen garden.
 The beautiful scents and gorgeous colours are only enhanced by the sprawling palatial backdrop.
 The Hampton Court gardens can be an exhausting excursion — 60 acres, for goodness sake — but make sure the rose garden is on your route.

 Roses at Lambeth Palace Gardens

-Usually off-limits, Lambeth Palace opens its gardens once a month between May and September.
-It's not awash with roses, but the roses we spotted on our visit are absolutely charming, climbing romantically up the old stone walls, and adding a splash of colour to otherwise monotone statues.
+Usually off-limits, Lambeth Palace opens its gardens occasionally between May and September.
+It's not awash with roses, but the roses we spotted on our visit are absolutely charming, climbing romantically up the old stone walls, and adding a splash of colour to the statues.

 Find out about upcoming open days.

 National Trust-owned Morden Hall Park has been home to a rose garden for almost 100 years — and its origins may lay in the nearby snuff mills.
 Roses were used to scent the tobacco-based product, although the rose garden here was built shortly before the mills closed, so it wasn't put to that use for long.
 Recently, the rose garden has been restored to how it would have been in the 1920s.